privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

     }
     ```

-Each model is specified by its path relative to the cloud bucket and may be accompanied by an
-optional SHA-256 checksum of the model's content.
-The checksum can be computed by using the
-following bash command:

 ```
 find <model_path> -type f -exec sha256sum {} \; | sort -k 2 | awk '{print $1}' | tr -d '\n' | sha256sum | awk '{print $1}'